Knowledge is learning something new everyday. Wisdom is letting go of some bad habits everyday.

 If you want to break a entrenched bad habit, you need to have “if then” plans prepared for dealing with weak moments.

 Breaking bad habits is an essential part of staff productivity and should form an integral part of any professional development programme.
 We should train staff in good practices to help prevent bad work habits forming.
 However even more so, as leaders, we must be ready to identify and bring up with staff in feedback sessions bad habits that we spot and should encourage them to actively do this identification for themselves.
-When we spot bad habits that we know are effectively work productivity, our goal must be to put an action plan in place to remove them and indead replace the bad, with a good habit.
-When we achieve this we will reap the rewards, not only in the direct benefit of having more productive staff but also, if we did the process right, ones who in the future can identify and remove bad habits for themselves.
+When we spot bad habits that we know are effecting work productivity, our goal must be to put an action plan in place to remove them and indead replace the bad with a good habit.
+When we achieve this we will reap the rewards, not only in the direct benefit of having more productive staff but also an more autonmous team who can identify and remove bad habits for themselves.

 Great managers know how to break bad habits so they are replaced with good ones.